 5. It’s hard to find bottled water in Cuba

 “Water is incredibly hard to find because you can’t just stroll down to the nearest street corner and find them” we read online.
-We brought our LifeStraw Bottles to avoid unnecessary problems, but we hardly got a chance to use them.
-People were selling bottled water everywhere.
-You could also easily buy a can of coke if you prefer it.
+We brought our LifeStraw Bottles to avoid unnecessary problems, but we hardly got a chance to use them apart from the hike in Trinidad.
+People were selling bottled water in various places.
+You could also easily buy a cold can of coke if you prefer it.

 6. Cuba food is awful

 We read to be aware of Cuban food and to be prepared for the worst aside from the infamous Cuban sandwich.
 Our friends told us that famous Cuban pizzas are inedible, and that we need to bring some spices and hot sauce, because the food is bland.
 And even more important that it’s actually hard to find any food.

 Sorry guys, but I’m not sure if we traveled to the same place, because the food in Cuba was cheap and delicious!

 You haven’t been to Cuba unless you’ve had a succulent grilled lobster for $5 or a giant seafood platter with lobster, crab, shrimp and a bunch of sides for $6.50!
 We’ve never spent more than $10 on a dish and I was struggling to finish my plate every time.